Machine Learning in Downlink Coordinated Multipoint in Heterogeneous Networks

+where $C^q_j(\cdot)$ is an unknown function that takes the learning features $\mathbf{X}$ and converts them to a throughput for the user $q$ per radio stream $j$.
+This problem is nonconvex due to the nonconvexity of the first constraint.
+We therefore resort to machine learning to solve this problem.

+The reason why we choose CQI and CSI-RSRP for $\mathbf{X}$ is because they are two physical channel measurement quantities that are not directly correlated: CSI-RSRP is the received power of the narrowband NR reference symbols while CQI is an indication of the received wideband SINR \cite{3gpp38215}.
+If the quantities were correlated or close to correlated, we would have seen an inflation in the training error variance making machine learning inapplicable.
+These features are periodically reported to the base station by all the UEs connected.

+The gathered data $\mathbf{X}$ and $\mathbf{y}$ are periodically split to a training and a test set as part of the proposed machine learning based algorithm.
+We then train the model and tune the hyperparameters in Table~\ref{table:hyperparams} using grid search and $K$-fold cross-validation.
+The SVM classifier used in our algorithm implementation is formulated as an optimization problem

-where $\bm{\lambda}\in \mathbb{R}^N$ is the Lagrangian multiplier vector resulting from solving the problem using optimization \cite{Cortes95support-vectornetworks}, $C$ is a hyperparameter to control overfitting also known as the Box constraint.
-Further, $y_n \in \{0,1\}$ is the supervisory label element in vector $\mathbf{y}$. $K(\cdot,\cdot)$ is the SVM kernel and is defined as:
+where $\lambda_n$ and $\lambda_m$ are elements in $\bm{\lambda}\in \mathbb{R}^N$, which is the Lagrangian multiplier vector resulting from solving the problem using optimization \cite{Cortes95support-vectornetworks}, $C$ is a hyperparameter to control overfitting, also known as the Box constraint. $\mathbf{x}_1$ and $\mathbf{x}_2$ are the first and second feature vectors as defined in Table~\ref{table:mlfeatures}.
+Further, $y_n$ is the $n$-th element in the supervisory label vector $\mathbf{y}\in \{0,1\}^N$. $K(\cdot,\cdot)$ is the SVM kernel and is defined as